Information on Taxes in Mexico

 If you will be doing business in Mexico or even if you will be employed by a Mexican company, it’s a good idea to meet with an international tax specialist, in your home country, before you move.
 He or she can advise you how to best minimize your tax obligations, especially if you have significant assets in both Mexico and your home country.

 You will owe income tax in Mexico if you hold a job, run a business, rent out a property you own, or hold an interest-bearing bank account or security in Mexico.
-Essentially, if you earn income from any Mexican business or investment endeavor, you will almost always need to file a Mexican tax return.
+In most of these cases, you will need to file a Mexican tax return.

 Income tax in Mexico varies greatly.
 Like the U.S., your tax rate will depend on the amount of your earnings, deductions, and other factors.
 Mexico’s individual income tax rates range from 1.92% to 35%.
 Non-residents (those in Mexico on a work visa/permit) pay 15% to 30%.
 Mexico’s corporate tax rate is a flat 30%.